Tracking Some of the Coldest Air of the Season - ABC 36 News

-Cooler air and sunshine arrives, on Tuesday, behind a cold front, but I’m tracking some of the coldest air of the season, this weekend.
-A stronger cold front arrives late on Thursday.
-Highs cool from the middle 70s, on Wednesday, to the middle 50s, by Friday.
-Some of you will see your first frost Friday night. – Chief Meteorologist Jason Lindsey
+Keeping an eye on a cold front, which will spark showers Thursday night.
+Colder air and sunny skies take over, behind the front, for the weekend.
+Some of the coldest air arrives Friday night as lows cool to around 30. – Chief Meteorologist Jason Lindsey

-TONIGHT – Partly cloudy and breezy, with showers, as lows cool to the middle 40s.
+TONIGHT – Mostly clear and breezy as lows cool to around 60.

-TUESDAY – Mostly sunny and cooler as highs warm to the middle 60s.
+THURSDAY – Partly cloudy and breezy, with showers, as highs warm to around 70.

 Click HERE to join our ABC 36 Weather Watcher Facebook Group